enkidevs/curriculum/lua/roblox-studio/tweening-service-i/property-table-variable.md

 ## Content
 The **PropertyTable** is a local variable and an array or a table.

-Each element in the array will hold the data for a changed property.
+*Each element* in the array will *hold the data for a changed property*.

 ```lua
 local PropertyTable = {